Window System Integration (WSI)

 If presentation fails because of a mismatch in the surface and presented

-image sizes, a VK_ERROR_OUT_OF_DATE_KHR
+image sizes, a VK_ERROR_OUT_OF_DATE_KHR error will be returned.

 When the VK_KHR_display_swapchain extension is enabled, additional